-Dr. Haynes oversees the University's accreditation reaffirmation process, undergraduate academic advising, interdisciplinary initiatives, new faculty orientation, transfer and articulation issues with the Ohio Board of Regents, University Senate, undergraduate academic policy, and probationary reviews of faculty, Reporting lines include the Office of Liberal Education, University Honors Program, Center for the Enhancement of Learning, Teaching and University Assessment, Advanced Learning Technologies, and the Howe Center for Writing Excellence.
+Dr. Haynes oversees the University's accreditation reaffirmation process, undergraduate academic advising, interdisciplinary initiatives, new faculty orientation, transfer and articulation issues with the Ohio Board of Regents, University Senate, undergraduate academic policy, and probationary reviews of faculty.
+Reporting lines include Office of Liberal Education, University Honors Program, Center for the Enhancement of Learning, Teaching and University Assessment, and Howe Center for Writing Excellence.

 Academic Personnel Services